catseye/toolshelf/README.markdown

     Example: `prerequisites gh:Scriptor/Pharen`

-    indicates a dependency source tree.
-When this is given, `toolshelf` first checks if you have the source named by the hint's value, a source specification, docked; if you do not, it will try to dock that source first.
+    A space-separated list of  source specifications.
+When this is given, `toolshelf` first checks if you have each of the sources given in the hint value, docked; if you do not, it will try to dock the source first.

 *   `exclude_paths`

-    indicates a directory subtree that you should not be added to the executable search path.
+    A space-separated list of directory names that should not be added to the executable search path.
 This could be useful if there are executables included in a source tree that you don't want put on your path, but `toolshelf` itself isn't clever enough to figure out that you don't want